 If everything looks right, it’s time to prepare the covers.
 Apply paste to the front of each cover and its hinge (including the linen tape), and carefully smooth the decorative cloth or paper over it.
 Smooth out any wrinkles.
 Fold the material around to the other side, and paste down the edges carefully.
 Apply paste to the “inside” side and cover with another decorative paper or album paper, cut slightly smaller than the cover.
 Before it begins to set, fold the cover along its hinge, and if possible, put a little wrinkle on the inside fold of the hinge, so that the paper isn’t under too much stress there when it is folded.
 (By opening and closing the hinge a few times, you’ll see where the paper is under stress.)
 Wrap these covers in waxed paper or parchment so they don’t stick together, and put them under a heavy weight overnight to dry flat.

-When the covers are dry, you are ready to bind the book.
+When the covers are dry, you are ready to bind the book, ready to make a photo album.
 The posts will pass through the small hinge, the album paper, and its spacers.
 You can either punch these items separately, using a punch and a mallet, or clamp them together and drill through all at once.
 Use care when using a drill.
 Be very careful not to drill at an odd angle, which might result in an asymmetrical book, damaged covers, or injury!!

 Finally, push the posts through the holes you’ve made, and screw the top of the posts on.

 Further customization to your album